isontheline/pro.webssh.net/documentation/src/docs/documentation/help/webssh-brain.md

 ---

 # WebSSH Brain
+> Generative AI that powers your work about command line.

 ??? danger "Privacy, Security, Responsibility"
     * All the data you input into WebSSH Brain is stored locally on your device and is not retained on WebSSH servers.